Baja California > Ensenada

 THE RENDEZVOUS POINT

-We meet on the US side of the border, at the San Ysidro Trolley station.
-We walk into Tijuana as a group, pass through Mexican customs, then meet our private transportation on the other side.
+Your CTH Host will meet you on the US side of the border, in front of the McDonalds at the San Ysidro Trolley station.
+We will walk into Tijuana as a group, and guide you through Mexican customs, then meet our transportation on the other side.

 EAT.
 DRINK.
 REPEAT.

-Once aboard, we welcome everyone w/ a mezcal tasting and embark on a 1.5 hour scenic drive to Ensenada.
+Once aboard, we welcome everyone w/ an agave spirit tasting and embark on a 1.5 hour scenic drive to Ensenada.
 Over the course of the afternoon, our roving supper club will visit our favorite places in Ensenada’s booming curbside culinary scene, eating our way through the best of the city’s famed street food.
-We’ll wash it all down with craft beer at a renowned Baja brewery.
+In between, we’ll visit one of Baja’s oldest cantina for a round of beers.
+At the end, we’ll wash it all down with craft beer at a renowned Baja brewery.

 ALL GOOD THINGS MUST COME TO AN END